-NOTE: CLICK the little triangles ▶ below ▶ to expand each point in the list
+NOTE: Click the triangles (▶) to expand each of the ten tips

 1. Begin with a warm greeting 👋😃